 Rockaway gets packed with patrons during the summer and the energy is electric!
-Here you’ll find a couple of miles of surprisingly clean beach and water given the popularity, as well as a very interesting mix of towering apartment complexes against low rise luxury duplexes and even the very solid original single homes with yards and gardens.
+Here you’ll find a couple of miles of surprisingly clean beach and water given the popularity, as well as a very interesting mix of towering apartment complexes against low-rise luxury duplexes and even the very solid original single homes with yards and gardens.

-That exact fact is what is appealing about the area – it’s still an established family neighborhood.
+That’s what is appealing about the area – it’s still an established family neighborhood.
 Given that, there are modern amenities right off the boardwalk, and public transport access in comfortable walking distance from the shore.

 There is also a sea wall separating a section of beach for surfing only, where the waves are naturally more aggressive and draw in a lot of enthusiasts.
 Get your 70’s version of a Blue Crush moment here.

 Scooting over now to a true classic, Coney Island.
 Not a real island; in actuality, it is the southernmost tip of Brooklyn off the metro.